opensourcevdi/osvdi/README.md

 ```

+## License

+The OSVDI project is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) to be compatible with all official OpenStack projects.
+See `LICENSE.md` for more information.

 ## Acknowledgments

 Part of the activities and insights presented in this project were made possible through preliminary work in the bwGPUL project supported by the Baden-Württemberg Ministry of Science, Research, and the Arts, the collaboration in the PePP project (FBM2020-VA-77-8-01241), and the German NFDI initiative (NFDI 7/1).